ShiftedClock/youtube-playlist-downloader/README.md

+## This is an archived repository.
+I recommend using youtube-dl instead: https://github.com/rg3/youtube-dl It supports downloading playlists using the command line flag --playlist-start, and many other options.

 # youtube-playlist-downloader
 A Python CLI utility to download an entire playlist from YouTube.
 By default it downloads the videos from the [Berkeley Deep Reinforcement Learning class CS294](https://www.youtube.com/playlist?list=PLkFD6_40KJIwTmSbCv9OVJB3YaO4sFwkX).